htcondor/htcondor/docs/users-manual/dagman-applications.rst

 parent/child dependencies.
 In other words, priorities should be used when it is preferable, but not required, that some jobs run before others.
-(The order in which jobs are run once they are submitted can be affected by many things other than the job’s priority; for example, whether there are machines available in the pool that match the job’s requirements.)
+(The order in which jobs are run once they are submitted can be affected by many things other than the job's priority; for example, whether there are machines available in the pool that match the job's requirements.)

 PRE scripts can affect the order in which jobs run, so DAGs containing